ThaaoBlues/ecosys/readme.md

 If the user do not want to receive it, nothing is wrote as the file is kept in RAM as a binary delta.
 The flag used for the event is "[OTDL]"

+### Multiples largages aeriens
+Like the usual "Largage Aeriens" but under the flag [MOTDL] and will be unzipped at the end.

 ## base de données
 - on cartographie le systeme de fichiers visés et l'enregistre une première fois